-On the inside, it’s different, however, being the first portable SSD I’ve reviewed that uses an NVMe SSDs instead of mSATA.
-It uses the Samsung SSD 970 Evo, which is the reason for its new class of performance.
+On the inside, it’s totally different, however.
+This is the first portable SSD I’ve reviewed that uses an NVMe SSDs instead of mSATA.
+In fact, it uses the Samsung SSD 970 Evo which is the reason for its new class of performance.

-Out of the box, the X5 is formatted in the exFAT file system, enabling you to use it across platforms (Windows or Mac) without having to reformat it.
+Out of the box, the X5 is formatted in the exFAT file system.
+As a result, you’ll be able to use it across platforms (Windows or Mac) without having to reformat it.
 If you want to use it as a boot or Time Machine backup drive for a Mac, though, you’ll need to reformat it into a Mac-native file system.

 Not backward compatible at all